-Under the Texas Workers' Compensation Act (Act), Certified Self-Insureds (CSIs) are considered workers' compensation insurance carriers and are obligated to provide the same workers' compensation benefits as those that insurance companies are required to provide.
-The division issues certificates of authority to self-insure to CSIs that are renewed annually.
-CSIs may withdraw from self-insurance pursuant to Labor Code §407.045(a) by establishing "an adequate program to pay all incurred losses" (Adequate Program) approved by the commissioner.
+DWC annually issues CSI certificates of authority to self-insure.
+A CSI may apply to withdraw from self-insurance pursuant to Labor Code §407.045(a) by establishing "an adequate program to pay all incurred losses" (adequate program).
 Currently, a withdrawn CSI continues to be responsible for administration and payment of all claims incurred while they were an active CSI.
-Additionally, a withdrawn CSI remains a certified self-insurer as defined by §114.2(b)(3), as the definition includes private employers that have "currently or for a prior period" been granted a certificate of authority to self-insure.
-To date, the commissioner has only approved Adequate Programs requiring ongoing claims administration, and the division has retained the security deposit from withdrawn CSIs with ongoing claims administration.
+Additionally, a withdrawn CSI remains a certified self-insurer under 28 TAC §114.2(b)(3), as the definition includes private employers that have "currently or for a prior period" been granted a certificate of authority to self-insure.
+To date, the commissioner has only approved adequate programs requiring ongoing claims administration, and DWC has retained the security deposit from withdrawn CSIs with ongoing claims administration.

-HB 1989 added §407.045(a-1) that provides that an Adequate Program required for withdrawal from certified self-insurance includes "a program in which the certified self-insurer has insured or reinsured all workers' compensation obligations incurred by the self-insurer with an authorized insurer under an agreement that is filed with and approved in writing by the commissioner."
-The division anticipates that the Texas Department of Insurance (TDI) will file a separate manual rule amendment to allow for and define an endorsement to a standard workers' compensation policy through which a CSI can insure or reinsure with an authorized insurer all workers' compensation obligations incurred by the CSI prior to a proposed withdrawal date.
-The proposed amendment to §114.2(b)(3) and new §114.16 implement HB 1989 by amending the definition of certified self-insurer, describing the TDI endorsement to the standard workers' compensation policy required to withdraw from self-insurance with an insuring agreement, and providing the standards required of an insurance carrier seeking to assume workers' compensation liabilities from a CSI withdrawing with an insuring agreement.
-The proposed new section also includes an affirmation of the commissioner's discretion to review previously approved CSI withdrawals and, notwithstanding 28 TAC §114.4, modify the security deposit obligations.
+HB 1989 added Labor Code §407.045(a-1) that provides that an adequate program required for withdrawal from certified self-insurance includes "a program in which the certified self-insurer has insured or reinsured all workers' compensation obligations incurred by the self-insurer with an authorized insurer under an agreement that is filed with and approved in writing by the commissioner."
+DWC has been working with TDI to coordinate the adoption of amendments to 28 TAC Chapter 114 with TDI's approval of a separate manual rule amendment filed by the National Council on Compensation Insurance.
+The manual rule amendment will define and allow for an endorsement to a standard workers' compensation policy that will allow a CSI to insure or reinsure with an authorized insurer all of its workers' compensation obligations incurred prior to a proposed withdrawal date.

+The adopted amendment to §114.2(b)(3) and new §114.16 implement HB 1989 by amending the definition of certified self-insurer, describing the TDI endorsement to the standard workers' compensation policy required to withdraw from self-insurance with an insuring agreement, and providing the standards required of an insurance carrier seeking to assume workers' compensation liabilities from a CSI withdrawing with an insuring agreement.
+The adopted new section also includes an affirmation of the commissioner's discretion to review previously approved CSI withdrawals and, notwithstanding 28 TAC §114.4, modify the security deposit obligations.

-Amended 28 TAC §114.1 Purpose.
+Amended 28 TAC §114.1.
+Purpose.